Xero closes your Sydney firm's books fine and still can't tell you which engagement actually made money

 How to choose a developer in Sydney

 Hire a team that understands both software and accounting, and that will complement Xero rather than replace it.
 Ask how they'd model project profitability and, for legal or real-estate firms, how they'd enforce trust-account rules.
 A Sydney developer who works with professional-services firms will know that the GL is fine and the management layer is the gap.
-Connect the accounting layer to a custom CRM (Customer Relationship Management), an ERP (Enterprise Resource Planning), and business intelligence dashboards from one team so engagement economics flow into one view.
+Connect the accounting layer to a custom CRM (Customer Relationship Management), an ERP (Enterprise Resource Planning), and business intelligence (BI) dashboards from one team so engagement economics flow into one view.

 - Project and client-engagement profitability visible in real time, not reconstructed quarterly